pingidentity/pingidentity-devops-getting-started/docs/upgradePingDirectory.md

 * A good understanding of how to use our DevOps server profiles
 * Access to a Kubernetes cluster and a default StorageClass
 * An understanding of statefulsets in Kubernetes is helpful
+* If in your own environment and using mounted licenses, you will need the license for current version to be in /opt/out (persisted volume) and a license corresponding to the new version in /opt/in. (not needed if using devops user/key in evaluation)

 ## What you'll do